 Does your jurisdiction maintain a list of trusted entities to qualify e-signatures?

 Yes.
-The Indonesian government maintains a list of certified e-signature providers, or also known as Electronic Certification Authority (“CA”) which currently includes seven registered providers.
+The Indonesian government maintains a list of certified e-signatures providers, or also known as Electronic Certification Authority (“CA”), which can be accessed at https://tte.komdigi.go.id/listpsrenew and currently includes 10 (ten) registered providers.

 Any documents that are e-signed using the listed CA shall have the same level of enforceability and admissibility as a wet-ink signature before the Indonesian court.